shasanamin/shasanamin.github.io/_news/announcement_16.md

 related_posts: false
 ---

 Teaching the online version of Data Mining (CS573) this semester.
-Grateful for the journey from student to TA to instructor.
+Grateful for the journey from student to TA to instructor for this course.